netbiosX/Digital-Signature-Hijack/Metadata/README.md

 # Contents

-MetaTwin - PowerShell script of minisllc and binary dependencies (ResourceHacker.exe and SigThief.exe)
+MetaTwin - PowerShell script of minisllc to copy metadata information and binary dependencies (ResourceHacker.exe and SigThief.exe)

 # Original Repository